MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 ## How it works

-* When you **enable the policy on your KQL database**, existing tables are not affected.
-New tables will be available OneLake.
+* When you **enable the policy on your KQL database**, existing tables aren't affected.
+New tables are available OneLake.
-* When you **disable the policy on your KQL database**, existing tables are not affected.
-New tables will not be available in OneLake.
+* When you **disable the policy on your KQL database**, existing tables aren't affected.
+New tables won't be available in OneLake.
 * When you **enable the policy on your table**, new data is available in OneLake.
-Existing data is not backfilled.
-Table schema cannot be altered and the table cannot be renamed.
+Existing data isn't backfilled.
+Table schema can't be altered and the table can't be renamed.
 * When you **disable the policy on your table**, the data is no longer available in OneLake.

 ## Prerequisites